 This disclosure was last reviewed and updated on 27 September 2018

-This following report describes how the principles and provisions of the UK Corporate Governance Code have been applied.
+This report describes how the principles and provisions of the QCA Corporate Governance Code have been applied.

-The Group is controlled through its Board of Directors.
-The Board’s main roles are to create value for shareholders, to provide leadership to the Group, to approve the Group’s strategic objectives and to ensure that the necessary financial and other resources are made available to enable them to meet those objectives.
+The Group is controlled by its Board of Directors.
+The Board’s primary roles are to create value for shareholders, to provide leadership to the Group, to approve the Group’s strategic objectives and to ensure that the necessary financial and other resources are made available to enable them to meet those objectives.

 The Board has delegated the following responsibilities to the executive management team: the development and recommendation of operational plans for consideration by the Board that reflect the longer-term objectives and priorities established by the Board; implementation of the strategies and policies of the Group as determined by the Board; monitoring the operating and financial results against plans and budgets; monitoring the quality of the investment process against objectives; prioritising the allocation of capital, technical and human resources; monitoring the composition and terms of reference of divisional management teams; and developing and implementing risk management systems.

 Each Director retires by rotation every 3 years and no specific term of appointment is prescribed.
 The Board meets at least eight times each year and has a fixed schedule for reviewing the Group’s operating performance.
 Additional meetings are arranged as required to deal with specific issues or transactions.
 There is a schedule of formal matters specifically reserved for Board approval.
 Outside of this, the Chairman and Non-Executive Directors make themselves available for consultation with the executive team as often as necessary.
 All Directors have access to advice from the Company Secretary and from independent professional advisors at the Group’s expense.